 How to Hire Employees in Poland

 The best way to hire Poland employees is with an employment contract.
-The country requires an employer and employee to draft, sign, and register an employment contract with the Social Security Bureau no later than seven days before the employee’s first day of work.
+The country requires an employer and employee to draft and sign a written contract prior to the employee’s start date.
+Contracts must be written in Polish.
+Bilingual contracts are permitted, but the Polish version will be used for any interpretations.
 Employers also need specific statements and forms in addition to the contract to register with the proper authorities.

 - Name of employer and employee